Phdntom/Phdntom.github.io/readme/README.md

   * _Benefit_ - There should be an impact that comes from the feedback you give.

 ## Expectations of Me
-* __Happy and Effective__ - I am concerned with your happiness _and_ your effectiveness.
+* __Happy and effective__ - I am concerned with your happiness _and_ your effectiveness.
 I want you to be successful and that requires me to evaluate how effective you are in your role.

-* __Helpful Resource__ - I want to be someone you come to for help when you are stuck.
+* __Helpful resource__ - I want to be someone you come to for help when you are stuck.
 I will share experience, escalate issues to other people, and/or work with you to resolve blockers.

 * __Give context__ - I should be providing you context about your projects, what other teams are doing, and what we are accomplishing as a team.
 I should be helping you to understand the "why".
 Why do this project?
 How does this help the business?
 Why this timeline for delivery?

-* __I adjust to you__ - While friction can exist in a team of diverse personalities, I believe the more senior members should do most of the adjusting.
+* __Adjust to you__ - While friction can exist in a team of diverse personalities, I believe the more senior members should do most of the adjusting.
 I will work with each of you to understand your styles, and I will adjust to make each individual member as effective as possible in this team.

 * __1:1__ - A meeting to discuss life, the universe, and everything.
 Career goals, new ideas, and other questions are all on the table.
 I prefer this not be a status update.
 You can request a cadence you find most useful but I may request a compromise.
 Don’t hesitate to reschedule.
 If there is no room on my calendar, first check that I am alive.
 Then, let me know and I will evict something less important so I can meet with you.